aptos-labs/aptos-core/protos/typescript/README.md

-# Aptos Protos
+# Supra Protos

-This repository contains the protobuf definitions for the Aptos tech stack.
+This repository contains the protobuf definitions for the Supra tech stack.

 ## Usage
 Import the generated code like this: